If you are interested in pursuing a career in writing, this guide will tell you the thirteen best colleges for creative writing.

 According to its ranking and reputation, Brown University has the best writing programs and creative writing courses.

-Hamilton College and the University of Iowa are some of the only colleges that offer majors in Creative Writing rather than just minors or courses.
+Hamilton College, the University of Iowa, and Agnes Scott College are some of the only schools offering majors in creative writing rather than just minors or courses.
 For those wishing to focus solely on learning how to write creatively, these universities are the best option.

 Duke University and Swarthmore College offer paid internship programs for their English students.
 Carleton College requires students to create original writing projects to build their professional portfolios, and Cornell University requires Creative Writing MFA students to edit and publish creative writing for the EPOCH Magazine.

-The University of Iowa is significantly cheaper to attend than the other best colleges for creative writing, costing only $9,942 in tuition for residents and $31,905 for non-residents.
-However, Columbia University offers the most extensive scholarships, as 50% of all of its students receive grants of around $62,850.
+The University of Iowa is significantly cheaper to attend than the other best colleges for creative writing, costing only $10,353 for in-state students and $32,316 for out-of-state students.
+However, Columbia University offers the most extensive scholarships, as 50% of all of its students receive grants of around $63,971.

 In general, they are relatively small compared to classes in other disciplines.
 For instance, each of Harvard’s creative writing courses only has about twelve students.

-These small classes are great because students get personalized help from their professors and are able to make better connections with them (and we all know how important networking is!)
+These small classes are great because students get to forge meaningful connections with professors (and we all know how important networking is!).

 If you’d like to save the most money while attending university, choose a low-tuition school like The University of Iowa.